25 Most Frequently Asked Questions about Red Light Therapy

 18. Q. Is Red Light Therapy good for treating Acne?

 A. Studies confirm that a combination of blue and red light (magenta) is best for the treatment of acne and blemishes.
-Studies have shown that blue light can significantly reduce the bacterial load in acne lesions, resulting in fewer breakouts and milder acne symptoms.
-Blue light effectively targets Propionibacterium acnes (now renamed Cutibacterium acnes), a bacteria commonly associated with acne.
+Blue light can significantly reduce the bacterial load in acne lesions, resulting in fewer breakouts and milder acne symptoms.

 19. Q. Is Red Light Therapy a good treatment for eczema?